Evan Weir

-Evan Robert Weir (born 16 April 2002) is an Irish professional footballer who plays as a defender for club Walsall.
+Evan Robert Weir (born 16 April 2002) is an Irish professional footballer who plays as a defender for EFL League One side Peterborough United.

 Club career

 Born in Ratoath, Weir spent his early career with UCD and Maynooth University Town, before signing for Drogheda United for the 2022 season.
 He combined his playing career with his job as an electrician.

 He signed for English club Walsall with effect from January 2024, returning on loan to Drogheda.

+He was released by Walsall at the end of the 2025–26 season.

+On 11 June 2026, Weir agreed to join League One club Peterborough United on an initial three-year deal with the option for a further season.

 International career

 Weir spent time at Ireland under-21 training camps, before receiving a call-up to the squad in October 2023.